staysail/nova-dvelop/D-Velop.novaextension/README.md

 More control over the diagnostic hints provided by _serve-d_ would be nice as well.

-Richer support for configuration of `dub` recipes and settings, such as selecting different configurations, is planned.
+Richer support for configuration of build recipes and settings, such as selecting different configurations, is planned.

 Import order sorting works now, but is somewhat limited.
 We would like to